appxdigital/appx-core-bpmn-engine/README.md

 Design your BPMN flow using the free tool Camunda Modeler 7 and export it as a .bpmn file.

 Organize the folder structure:
-- bpmn-flows folder at root level
+- bpmn-flows (example) folder at root level
   - Each flow has a folder with:
     - handlers folder: Contains the logic for the BPMN flow (JavaScript files or subfolders).
     - activity-helpers folder: Contains functions to be run before or after user tasks.